New Patient Registration

 All patients registered at the Practice have a named GP however the Practice operates a service where you are free to choose which GP you see.
 You are also free to attend either of our surgeries if an appointment is more convenient for you.

 If you are currently on medication and will require repeat prescriptions, please make an appointment to see a GP too.
-Your new GP can then authorise the repeat medications before you request it and it will avoid problems.
+Your new GP can then authorise the repeat medications before you request it and it will avoid any delays in you being provided with your medications.

 Once you are registered, please notify us as soon as possible if any of your personal details change so our records remain accurate.